How to Create a Photography Website: 8 Simple Steps

 - Decide on the plan that best suits your needs.
 If you’re not sure, start out on a cheaper plan and upgrade later

-Wix and Squarespace both offer a wide range of beautiful templates to choose from, which are all categorized into different industries.
+Wix , Squarespace, and GoDaddy all offer a wide range of beautiful templates to choose from, which are all categorized into different industries.
 Simply click on the ‘Photography/Portfolio’ category, and then pick the best template to suit your photographic ambitions.

 Once you’ve chosen a template through your builder, you can personalize the text, background images, menus, and navigation bars.
 Customization works a little differently depending on which builder you choose: